 Jen: We are constantly adding new things.
 Making new traditions every year.
 It was so bare bones for me to start with…we started with a tree and now we're collecting ornaments.
 And every year we add something more.
 Now we make our own cider, too.

 Do you have a certain aesthetic that guides you in your ornament collecting?

-Kristina: We always go to my mom's house to decorate the tree--she has the same ceramic ornaments from forever ago.
-My dad is Mexican so we make tamales a few days before Christmas using my grandmother's recipe– it's full day of hard labor but it's amazing.
+Kristina: We always go to my mom's house to decorate the tree — she has the same ceramic ornaments from forever ago.
+My dad is Mexican so we make tamales a few days before Christmas using my grandmother's recipe — it's a full day of hard labor but it's amazing.
 My family is also really into Black Friday shopping so they love going to Old Navy.
 It's a sport!

 For more behind-the-scenes looks at Gap Inc. for holiday...

 Meet the woman who makes fashion float for Gap, Banana Republic, Old Navy and Athleta.
 She shares her tips and tricks for styling for the perfect holiday photo.
 Learn her secrets.

 Get to know the team who styles Banana Republic’s covetable collections, and learn their styling tips and tricks for everyday and holiday looks.